Long Covid

 Glucometer and a hand with a finger in which the lancet has been inserted to measure diabetes levels.

-Endocrine effects: diabetes or worsening of some diagnosed cases, irregularities in the menstrual cycle, thyroiditis and bone demineralisation.
+Endocrine effects: diabetes or worsening of prior diagnosed cases, irregularities in the menstrual cycle, thyroiditis and bone demineralisation.

 Person with dermatitis anywhere on the body

-Dermatological effects: hair loss (in 25% of cases), skin lesions and itchy skin.
+Dermatological effects: hair loss (in 25% of cases), skin lesions and itchy skin or pruritus.

 Diagnosis is fundamentally clinical, based on the presence of symptoms that would not be explained by a cause other than SARS-CoV-2 infection.